-The operation of oil and product tankers, LNG and LPG carriers, FSO and FPSO units is inherently risky.
+The operation of oil and product tankers, LNG and LPG carriers, and FSO and FPSO units is inherently risky.
 Although we carry hull and machinery (marine and war risk) and protection and indemnity insurance, all risks may not be adequately insured against, and any particular claim may not be paid.
-In addition, we do not generally carry insurance on our vessels covering the loss of revenues resulting from vessel off-hire time based on its cost compared to our off-hire experience.
-Any significant off-hire time of our vessels could harm our business, operating results and financial condition.
+In addition, except for certain LNG carriers, we do not generally carry insurance on our vessels covering the loss of revenues resulting from vessel offhire time based on its cost compared to our offhire experience.
+Any significant offhire time of our vessels could harm our business, operating results and financial condition.
 Any claims relating to our operations covered by insurance would be subject to deductibles, and since it is possible that a large number of claims may be brought, the aggregate amount of these deductibles could be material.
 Certain of our insurance coverage is maintained through mutual protection and indemnity associations and as a member of such associations we may be required to make additional payments over and above budgeted premiums if member claims exceed association reserves.